Nikhil4002-50-82/Project-Design/Project 3 -  Hangman - B/Hangman.md

 Display the complete visual state of the game board in the console:

-Think of updating an electronic scoreboard that shows the gallows diagram, current masked word, used letters, and lives remaining.
+Think of flipping to the exact page of the flipbook matching the player's current mistake count.
-*Goal*: Print the ASCII art stage, the masked word, previous guesses, and remaining lives count.
+*Goal*: Retrieve and print `STAGES[wrong_guesses]` from the gallows art collection.

 <div class="step-card">
   <div class="step-header">